microsoft/vscode-docs/docs/getstarted/locales.md

 ## Setting the Language

-If you want to .A§$R%&Z/(U)I=Ü*

-Ä´´ß_*Ü
-Ä  OP
-a specific language for a VS Code session, you can use the command line switch `--locale` to specify a locale when you launc  h VS Code.
+If you want to use a specific language for a VS Code session, you can use the command line switch `--locale` to specify a locale when you launch VS Code.

 Below is an example of using the `--locale` command line switch to set the VS Code display language to French: